mndkhanh/my-fcj-doc/content/3-BlogsTranslated/3.3-Blog3/_index.md

 ---
-title: "Blog 3"
+title: "Accelerate AI agent development with the Nova Act IDE extension"
 date: "2025-09-09T14:41:44+07:00"
-weight: 1
+weight: 3
 chapter: false
 pre: " <b> 3.3. </b> "
 ---

 # Getting Started with Healthcare Data Lakes: Using Microservices

 Data lakes can help hospitals and healthcare facilities turn data into business insights, maintain business continuity, and protect patient privacy.
 A **data lake** is a centralized, managed, and secure repository to store all your data, both in its raw and processed forms for analysis.
 Data lakes allow you to break down data silos and combine different types of analytics to gain insights and make better business decisions.

 This blog post is part of a larger series on getting started with setting up a healthcare data lake.
-In my final post of the series, *“Getting Started with Healthcare Data Lakes: Diving into Amazon Cognito”*, I focused on the specifics of using Amazon Cognito and Attribute Based Access Control (ABAC) to authenticate and authorize users in the healthcare data lake solution.
+In my final post of the series, _“Getting Started with Healthcare Data Lakes: Diving into Amazon Cognito”_, I focused on the specifics of using Amazon Cognito and Attribute Based Access Control (ABAC) to authenticate and authorize users in the healthcare data lake solution.
 In this blog, I detail how the solution evolved at a foundational level, including the design decisions I made and the additional features used.
 You can access the code samples for the solution in this Git repo for reference.

 ---